MicrosoftDocs/fabric-docs/docs/data-science/uplift-modeling.md

 # Creating, training, and evaluating uplift models in Microsoft Fabric

-In this article, learn how to create, train and evaluate uplift models and apply uplift modeling technique.
+In this article, learn how to create, train, and evaluate uplift models and apply uplift modeling technique.